Atelier Algæm manufacturing, technical sheet.

 1. Oil protection

-Was done at the end of the workshop and possibly redo every 2 years.
+Made at the end of the workshop and possibly to be redone every 2 years.

-After this full whitewash and a certain penetration time of 24 hours, the excess oil will be gently wiped off with a clean cloth.
+After this full brushing and a certain penetration time of 24 to 48 hours, the excess oil will be gently wiped off with a clean cloth.

-The oily aspect of the drum will be dissipated fairly quickly, allow around 3 days to regain comfortable use of the drum.
+The oily appearance of the drum will be dissipated fairly quickly, count around 3 days to regain comfortable use of the drum.

-This treatment may possibly be restarted if the skin appears dry after a few years.
+This treatment can possibly be repeated if the skin seems dry after a few years.

 2. Hygrometric variation and skin tensions